sourcegraph/handbook/content/product/demo_day.md

 # Demo day

 > NOTE: We are just kicking off demo day and will be iterating on it to make it work well for our team.
 It's a learning process and we want to make this valuable to folks who demo, attendees, and external folks watching in.
-Please provide feedback to help us improve this process!
+[Please fill out this feedback form to help us improve this process](https://docs.google.com/forms/d/1AwR1A8NdmgULK1KsqIMrqvaVWm_qnOM6BjlaCUtoOxo/edit)!

 On the **first Monday of the month** directly following [Company meeting](../communication/company_meeting.md), Product and Engineering team members present the latest features and improvements to Sourcegraph.